 3. Hornbook - A type of study aid on Reserve in the library.
 These are one form of treatise, and provide detailed & lengthy explanations of legal matters.

 4. § -This symbol represents the section of a statute.
 You will learn more about statutes in your second semester of LAWR.
+You can make it by drawing two Ss on top of each other, or use Option-6 on a Mac, or insert symbol on a PC.

 5. Π & Δ - These two symbols are the pi symbol (Π) and the delta symbol (Δ).
 Often you will see students and professors use these symbols to represent the plaintiff (Π) and the defendant (Δ) instead of spelling each of them out long-hand.